 But, predictably, it isn’t working.
 People are leaving the state in droves.

 Illinois now leads the nation in population collapse.
 Statistics show people leaving the state at the rate of 1 every 4.3 minutes and the state dropped from 5th place to 6th in terms of overall population.

 Turns out that people with options aren’t planning to stand there and take the epic tax increase.

 Illinois officials’ hands are tied.
-Decades ago, public employee unions successfully lobbied for an amendment to the state constitution which prevents cuts to pensions.
+Decades ago, public employee unions successfully lobbied for an amendment to the state constitution that prevents cuts to pensions.
 The taxpayers are hostages.

-Illinois officials are instead considering one final gambit, one well-tried by many insolvent governments through history.
+Illinois officials are instead considering one final gambit, one well-tried by many insolvent governments throughout history.
 They will address the problem of too much debt by borrowing even more money.
-Specifically the plan under review calls for selling $107 billion in debt in the largest ever municipal bond offering.
+Specifically the plan under review calls for selling $107 billion in debt in the largest-ever municipal bond offering.

 Worse, the state would use the borrowed funds to invest in financial markets.
 The state would purchase stocks and other securities near their all-time highs.

 The Illinois credit rating has suffered in recent years, so borrowing costs will be higher.
 That means the state will need to take on even greater levels of risk to generate returns.
 What could go wrong?

 Illinois is demonstrating a universal truth that certainly still applies at the national level.
 Governments do not voluntarily shrink.
 They grow until they can no longer be sustained.
 Then they get desperate – just before the default.